Jamil Jean-Jacques

 Jamil Jean-Jacques (born February 10, 1975) is a Haitian footballer (defender) playing currently for USL First Division side Miami FC.

 Club career

 Jean-Jacques started his career at Racing Club Haïtien and only moved abroad to Miami FC at age 31.
 Jamil currently plays for Palmeiras FC of the Florida Elite Soccer League, FESL.

 International career

-He made his debut for Haiti in a March 2000 friendly match against El Salvador, but he has not been a regular member of the national team, though, since he only collected a mere 12 caps.
+He made his debut for Haiti in a March 2000 friendly match against El Salvador, only playing 12 games for the country.
 He did play in the September 2006 CONCACAF Gold Cup qualifying matches.
 He then was a squad member at the 2007 Gold Cup Finals but only played one game, coming on as a substitute against Canada.